AmnisIO/AmnisIO/README.md

 run(blink);
 ```
-*__NOTE:__ For now the TypeScript code may not compile, we are still working on the type definitions.*
+*__NOTE:__ For now the TypeScript code may not compile, we are still working on the type definitions.
+Also, the TypeScript code shown above may look type-verbose.
+We are working on a type inference solution that should improve our present situation.*

 Add the following scripts to your `package.json`:
 ```json